tatiananantes/skills-workshops/how_the_web_works/process_modelling_mvc/README.md

 ## Set up
 Run the [to do list app](https://github.com/makersacademy/todo-list-web) on your machine by:
-- Fork the repo onto your github repo
+- Fork the repo onto your Github repo
 - Clone the repo onto your machine
 - To run the application
   - `cd todo-list-web`